yuvalmGS/gigaspaces-wiki-jekyll/sbp/jta-xa-example.markdown

 Integrating GigaSpaces with an external JMS Servers is demonstrated in this page.
 This example shows how GigaSpaces event container can process events and send JMS messages to a external JMS server all under one distributed transaction.

 {% note %}
  Use of distributed transactions is done as a demonstration.
 Use this with caution, in production applications this can be expensive and have a performance penalty.
-Well known patterns like [Idempotent Receiver|http://www.eaipatterns.com/IdempotentReceiver.html] are potential alternatives to distributed transactions.
+Well known patterns like depanlinkIdempotent Receivertengahlinkhttp://www.eaipatterns.com/IdempotentReceiver.htmlbelakanglink are potential alternatives to distributed transactions.
 {% endnote %}